SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases_splice.md

 * Ribosomes become centrally important for the virus
 * What serves as the template to make new virus copies

-Viruses attempt to overwhelm the enzyme to entry.

 **DNA** viruses are "less complex", in that as long as they are able to get into the nucleaus, the rest would just be the body's work automatically.